rmholmes/rmholmes.github.io/_pages/publications.md

 * Richet, O., *Holmes, R.*, Chittleborough, J., Spillman, C. and Smith, G.: What makes a good tide prediction?
 Application to the Australian coastline, Submitted to **Journal of Operational Oceanography**.

-* *Holmes, R.*, Richet, O., Hague, B., Smith, G. and Spillman, C.: Seasonal outlooks for coastal high tide flooding.
-Submitted to **Natural Hazards**.

 * McDougall, T., *Holmes, R.* and Gunn, K.: What sets the stratification in the abyss?.
 Submitted to **Journal of Physical Oceanography**.

 * Bhagtani, D., Hogg, A., *Holmes, R.* and Constantinou, N.: Unraveling how winds and surface heat fluxes control the Atlantic Ocean’s meridional heat transport.
 Submitted to **Geophysical Research Letters**.

 ### 2025

+* [51] *Holmes, R.*, Richet, O., Hague, B., Smith, G. and Spillman, C.: Seasonal outlooks for coastal high tide flooding. **Natural Hazards**, accepted.

 * [50] *Holmes, R.*, Smith, G. and Spillman, C.: [Seasonal sea level forecasts for the Australian coast](https://doi.org/10.1071/ES24047). **Journal of Southern Hemisphere Earth System Science**, 75, ES24047.